-Furthermore, many hospitality venues are noticing an increase in rude customers who are complaining about the wait times for them to receive their meals as there are less employees available to work in the kitchen.
-As a result of this meals are taking longer than usual to be made for customers.
+Furthermore, many hospitality venues are noticing an increase in rude customers who are complaining about the wait times for them to receive their meals as there are fewer employees available to work in the kitchen.
+As a result of this, meals are taking longer than usual to be made for customers.

 “That’s why I always ask the customers before they order food if they don’t mind waiting as we catch up with orders due to staff shortages.
 Please be kind with the hospitality industry right now.
 We are trying our best to serve you,” says Hana Tania, owner of Indonesian restaurant Ayam Ria Penyet.